-It's easy to make, we fry it on a pan with some onions, carrots, celery, and tomato passata, to make what is in my opinion the best meat replacement for an earthy and "meaty" vegan bolognese sauce (better than lentils or mushrooms).
+It’s easy to make, we fry it in a pan with some onions, carrots, celery, and tomato passata, to make an earthy meat replacement in our vegan bolognese sauce.

-Try it with spaghetti, in lasagna, with homemade gnocchi, on top of polenta, and even with nachos, as a dip.
+It’s a crowd-pleasing vegan pasta recipe, perfect with spaghetti, in lasagna, with homemade gnocchi, and even with nachos, as a dip.

 Ingredients & Substitutions